 A meritocracy has three essential features: First, equal opportunity is established through the redistribution of undeserved wealth (e.g. inheritance) and public investment in children.
 Second, wealth and income reflect citizens’ productive contributions and not their family circumstances or their ability to extract economic rents.
 Third, jobs are distributed strictly on the basis of merit.
 Nepotism, racism, sexism, and other forms of anti-meritocratic bias are proscribed.

 Group Decision-making: What is the best way for a group of people to make a decision?
 I study the complications associated with this question.
 These include the possibilities that (1) different group members have different degrees of confidence; (2) some group members are more competent than others; and (3) the beliefs of group members are correlated (owing to, e.g., common information).

 In addition to working on the formal theory of group decision-making, I consider its ramifications for political practice.
-For example, in "Plural Voting for the Twenty-first Century" (forthcoming, Philosophical Quarterly), I use a machine learning algorithm in a new system of voting--one which exploits differences in competence while avoiding invidious comparisons between voters.
+For example, in "Plural Voting for the Twenty-first Century" (Philosophical Quarterly, 2018), I use a machine learning algorithm in a new system of voting--one which exploits differences in competence while avoiding invidious comparisons between voters.
 I believe that there is a meritocratic political system that gets us better results--more just laws, more efficient economies, a fairer distribution of wealth--and surmounts the justificatory hurdles that we have assumed only "one person, one vote" democracy can negotiate.